cuzfrog/tgods/README.md

 * CircularArrayList - variable length list with fast add/remove at head or tail and random access by index.
 * LinkedList - doubly linked list with fast add/remove.
 * HeapPriorityQueue - binary heap based min or max priority queue.
+* RbTree - red black tree with no recursion but with a parent pointer in the node

 more...